callstack/react-native-testing-library/website/docs/JestMatchers.md

 )
 ```

 This allows you to assert whether the given element has a given prop.
-When `value` parameter is `undefined` it will only check for existence of prop, and when `value` is defined it will check if the actual value matches passed value.
+When the `value` parameter is `undefined` it will only check for existence of the prop, and when `value` is defined it will check if the actual value matches passed value.

 :::note
 This matcher should be treated as an escape hatch to be used when all other matchers are not suitable.